Top 10 Global EOR Services to Help US Companies Hire Internationally (2025 Guide)

 Versatile Custom-fit EOR engagement with focus on culture-fit hiring as part of EOR package Global partnerships Varies by EOR partner Based on selected partner 100% legal, payroll & HR covered Through partner EOR Partner-based visa & relocation support Advises seamless transitions Strong IP/NDA setup guidance

-Deel Comprehensive global HR stack with crypto payroll & compliance automation Owns entities globally Multi-currency + crypto Global benefits marketplace In-house compliance in 150+ countries Handles tax filings in-country Full immigration and visa handling Partner transition support Custom contracts & NDA clauses
+Deel Strongest global reach with crypto payroll and in-platform compliance automation Owns entities globally Multi-currency + crypto Global benefits marketplace In-house compliance in 150+ countries Handles tax filings in-country Full immigration and visa handling Partner transition support Custom contracts & NDA clauses

-Remote Compliance-first approach with deep advisory teams Owned + partner entities Broad currency coverage Benefits setup via Remote Benefits Local compliance experts per country Local tax remittance & filing Immigration document assistance Exit guidance available Standard NDA/IP handling
+Remote Compliance-first approach with deep advisory teams in 170+ countries Owned + partner entities Broad currency coverage Benefits setup via Remote Benefits Local compliance experts per country Local tax remittance and filing Immigration document assistance Exit guidance available Standard NDA/IP handling

 Our Top 5 Ranking EOR Service Providers